A key priority of SCRIG is to broaden the partnership with the private, public and third sectors in the Inclusive Growth Agenda.

 Scotland’s enterprise agencies play a key role in supporting this agenda:

-Scottish Enterprise has a range of interventions and approaches to help achieve these ambitions including work on innovative workplace practices, support for women in business, and our contribution to Community Planning and Regional Economic Partnerships.
+Scottish Enterprise has a range of interventions and approaches to help achieve these ambitions including work on innovative workplace practices, support for women in business, and their contribution to Community Planning and Regional Economic Partnerships.
+Further details of work on diversity can be found in their latest Equality Mainstreaming Report.
 Contact Scott Reid-Skinner (Scott.Reid-Skinner@scotent.co.uk) for more information or visit their website.